Blackbawks/SCAR-Data-Management-workshop/README.md

 We will use option A here to learn a little more about git.
 Go to Terminal (in Mac) or Powershell (Windows) and cd.. to your new empty directory.
 Once there, type:

 `git init`
-`git remote add origin https://github.com/Blackbawks/SCAR-Data-Management-workshop.git` `git pull origin master`
+`git remote add origin https://github.com/Blackbawks/SCAR-Data-Management-workshop.git`
+`git pull origin master` <- You might be prompted for a password here

+### Step 3:
+You should now have a directory structure in your new folder that looks exactly like the